 Carriage Services, Inc. believes that it is the sixth largest provider of death care services and products in the United States based on 1996 revenues.
 The Company provides a complete range of funeral services and products to meet families' needs, including consultation, removal and preparation of remains, sale of caskets and related funeral merchandise, transportation services and the use of funeral home facilities for visitation.
 The Company also offers cemetery products and services, including rights to interment in cemetery sites, interment services and related cemetery merchandise.
-As of July 29, 1997, the Company operated 101 funeral homes and 12 cemeteries in 18 states.
-Funeral services constituted approximately 93% of revenues in 1996 and 82% of revenues for the first six months of 1997.
+As of December 31, 1996, the Company operated 76 funeral homes and 10 cemeteries in 16 states.
+Funeral services constituted approximately 93% of revenues in 1996.